Customizing view settings

 In the sample plan below, both group by and color by settings are used at the same time, i.e. group issues by project and color issues by status.

-Group issues into separate swimlanes by assignee, project, or team.
+You can group issues into separate swimlanes by assignee, project, or team.
 This helps you quickly see the buckets of work in their allocated swimlanes.

 Sample plan, with issues grouped by assignee